This article was updated in May 2016

 Just make sure you are using iPhone Backup Extractor v6 and that you tick on 'Access iCloud backups for iOS 9 and above' before you sign in and start downloading your iCloud backup data or iCloud Photo Stream photos.

-Guide for: Download iOS 9 iCloud backup data.
+Guide for: Download iOS 9 and 10 iCloud backup data.

 Need help recovering data from your iCloud or iTunes backups?
 Don't hesitate to contact our experts support team, and we will be glad to assist you.